Skip to main content

 cd myadmin

-npx adminforth create-app --app-name myadmin --db sqlite://.db.sqlite
+npx adminforth create-app --app-name myadmin

-Or omit them to be prompted interactively:
+Or omit all options to be prompted interactively:

 npx adminforth create-app